Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 ```
 **Attention**: When editing the shortcut created with the code above in the Windows user interface, the command to be executed is shortened to 259 characters without further notice.
 This already happens when just opening the properties of the created .lnk file, changing nothing and clicking OK.

-See `.\sample code\CreateDesktopIcon.ps1` for a code example.
+See `'.\sample code\CreateDesktopIcon.ps1'` for a code example.
 Don't forget to adopt path names to your environment.
 ## 15.12.
 What is the recommended approach for implementing the software?
 There is certainly no definitive generic recommendation, but the file `'.\docs\Implementation approach.html'` should be a good starting point.